mhenry1384/WebCompiler/README.md

 If Visual Studio is already running when you set the variable, you will need to restart Visual Studio.
 On a build server you may have to reboot the server so it picks up the changes.

-I created it at C:\Program Files\WebCompiler and gave Everyone modify permissions
+I created a folder at C:\Program Files\WebCompiler and gave Everyone modify permissions

 # Building the Project Yourself